 "It's a disappointing set of data.
 We had thought that we might see a bounce back in manufacturing output over the month, but what we saw instead was a further contraction," said Philip Shaw, an economist at Investec.

-"Most of the official data are suggesting weakness over the fourth quarter."'Over the threshold'
+"Most of the official data are suggesting weakness over the fourth quarter."

 The ONS report on output in the construction industry showed a 9.8% drop compared with November 2011.